MFDeAngelo/StudyNotes/Azure/Functions.md

 * Blobs: Send batch updates
 * Service Bus:

+Parameter names must match name in function.json Decorators on methods and parameters

 ### Storage Account
 Requires a storage account for triggers, bindings, and logging.